mrxthecow/unity-service-sample/README.md

 ---

-ℹ️ Testing Note
+## ℹ️ Testing Note

-You can use Unity’s built-in Multiplayer Play Mode to simulate multiple clients in the same project instance without opening a second Unity editor.
+You can use Unity's built-in **Multiplayer Play Mode** to simulate multiple clients in the **same project instance**, without opening a second Unity editor.

-This can help you test both Host and Client flows more easily during development.
+This is useful for testing matchmaking and scene transitions quickly during development.

-To enable this:
+To enable this mode:

-1. Go to Multiplayer Tools > Multiplayer Play Mode.
+1. Open the menu **Window > Multiplayer > Multiplayer Play Mode**.
-2. Set the mode to “Host and Client” or “Client and Host”.
+2. In the Multiplayer Play Mode window, set the mode to **"Host and Client"** or **"Client and Host"**.
-3. Press Play to simulate a multiplayer session in a single Unity Editor window.
+3. Press **Play** — Unity will simulate a multiplayer session in a single Editor window.

-This is useful for testing matchmaking and scene transitions without the need for multiple Unity instances.
+This is a great way to validate your logic before testing in multiple standalone builds.

 ---